 This set the stage for the Capitol Riot.

 On the evening of January 5, some of the wilder MAGA elements planning to rally the next day had a sort of dress rehearsal near the White House.
 Testimony before the House Select Committee painted a vivid picture of a happy Trump and key aides sitting quietly in the Oval Office listening as incendiary gabber Alex Jones led a crowd in chanting “1776.”

 Trump rallies supporters to “stop the steal” on January 6.

 For weeks, Trump called on his supporters to descend on Washington on January 6 to protest Biden’s election (and back whatever play he could manage in Congress).
 On December 20, he tweeted, “Statistically impossible to have lost the 2020 Election….
 Big protest in DC on January 6th.
 Be there, will be wild!”

-By December 30, multiple groups, some of them known for armed extremism, were planning to converge on D.C. in response to Trump’s summons.
+The House select committee uncovered plentiful evidence that this tweet and others represented a call to arms for extremist groups, such as the Oathkeepers and the Proud Boys, who planned to converge on D.C.
 “Stop the Steal,” a rubric invented by Roger Stone in 2016 in anticipation of a Hillary Clinton victory, became the protesters’ organizing slogan.